Jaime M. Pensado

 Latin American History

 Jaime Pensado grew up in Mexico City.
-He moved to Los Angeles, California at the age of fourteen where he received his B.A and M.A.
-Pensado earned his Ph.D in 2008.
+He moved to Los Angeles, California, at the age of fourteen, where he received his B.A and M.A.
+Pensado earned his Ph.D at the University of Chicago in 2008.
 He taught at Lehigh University before coming to Notre Dame in Fall 2008.
 Pensado’s main interests include modern Mexican history with a particular emphasis in student politics, youth culture, and the Cold War.

 “El Movimiento Estudiantil Profesional (MEP): una mirada a la radicalización de la juventud católica mexicana durante la Guerra Fría,” Mexican Studies/Estudios Mexicanos, Vol 31.
 No. 1 (Winter, 2015), 156-192.